sagemath/trac_to_gh/Issue 2038.md

 # Issue 2038: plotting -- error message when failing to evaluate at a point is now sucky (it used to be good)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2038

 Original creator: was